 \section{Evaluation Protocol Without Machine Identity}

-We introduce a minimal modification to the standard DCASE evaluation protocol in which machine identity is unavailable at test time.
-All other aspects of the benchmark are left unchanged, allowing us to isolate the impact of this assumption on \ac{asd} performance. \Cref{fig:setup} compares the standard DCASE evaluation protocol with the proposed identity-free variant.
+We introduce a minimal modification of the standard DCASE evaluation protocol in which machine identity is unavailable at test time, while all other aspects remain unchanged.
+This isolates the impact of machine identity on \ac{asd} performance. \Cref{fig:setup} compares the standard setting with the proposed identity-free variant.